machinekoder/asciidoc-sandbox/Creating a Machinekit Debian Image.md

 	cat /sys/devices/bone_capemgr.*/slots

-To deactive loading of specific cape at boot you need to edit the uEnv.txt:
+To deactive loading of specific cape at boot you need to edit the ´uEnv.txt´:

 	sudo nano /boot/uEnv.txt

 ### step 9: change SSH banner message
-The default banner message on the BBB image is located at /etc/issue.net you can edit by running:
+The default banner message on the BBB image is located at ´/etc/issue.net´ you can edit by running:

 	sudo nano /etc/issue.net